NEW: Gordon Brown "declared war" on Murdoch, the media baron testifies

 E-mails released by Leveson Inquiry “have been alleged to indicate there was a back channel through which News Corp. were able to influence my decisions.
 This is categorically not the case,” Hunt said.

 James Murdoch insisted before the Leveson Inquiry Tuesday that he knew little about the scale of phone hacking by people working for the News of the World, as he continued his fight to limit the damage the scandal does to him and his family’s media empire.

-The scandal has also forced News Corp. to pay hundreds of thousands of pounds in compensation to the victims of phone hacking.
+The scandal has led to dozens of arrests on suspicion of criminal activity and forced News Corp. to pay hundreds of thousands of pounds in compensation to the victims of phone hacking.

 Underlings did not tell James Murdoch how pervasive the practice was when he took over News Corp.’s British newspaper publishing arm, he testified Tuesday.

 He agreed with a suggestion that the reason was because they knew he would put a stop to it.

 “I think that must be it, that I would say, ‘Cut out the cancer,’ and there was some desire to not do that,” he told the Leveson Inquiry.

 Former Murdoch employees testified earlier that they told him about the problem.

 The younger Murdoch has already been called twice to testify before British lawmakers and resigned from a number of top management positions at British subsidiaries of his father’s media empire.

-They have always denied knowing about the scale of the practice, which police say could have affected thousands of people, ranging from celebrities and politicians to crime victims and war veterans.
+He and his father have always denied knowing about the scale of phone hacking, which police say could have affected thousands of people, ranging from celebrities and politicians to crime victims and war veterans.

 The suspects include at least one journalist and a police officer, the Crown Prosecution Service said, declining to name them.